Gregofi/metrics/README.md

   /     /   \
 ```
 `if(a)` has two paths.
 In total that is 3*2 = 6.
 Note the difference from Cyclomatic complexity, which would be 4.

+Lambdas NPATH complexity in functions is then added to function complexity.
 #### Fan-in, Fan-out
 Counts how many times each function has been called (Fan-out) and how much functions one function calls (Fan-in).
 Function call, member function and overloaded operator call are all considered, constructor and destructor